tock/book/src/capsule.md

 $ tockloader listen
 No device name specified.
 Using default "tock"                                                                         Using "/dev/ttyUSB0 - Imix IoT Module - TockOS"
 Listening for serial output.
-TOCK_DEBUG(0): /home/alevy/hack/helena/rustconf/tock/boards/imix/src/accelerate.rs:31: 982 33 166
-TOCK_DEBUG(0): /home/alevy/hack/helena/rustconf/tock/boards/imix/src/accelerate.rs:31: 988 31 158
+Humidity 2731
+Humidity 2732
 ```

 [Sample solution](https://gist.github.com/alevy/798d11dbfa5409e0aa56d870b4b7afcf)

 ## Some further questions and directions to explore

-Your capsule used the fxos8700 and virtual alarm.
+Your capsule used the si7021 and virtual alarm.
 Take a look at the
 code behind each of these services:

-1. Is the 9DOF sensor on-chip or a separate chip connected over a bus?
+1. Is the humidity sensor on-chip or a separate chip connected over a bus?

-2. What happens if you request two 9DOF sensors (e.g., accelerometer and magnetometer)
+2. What happens if you request two humidity sensors back-to-back?

-   back-to-back?
 3. Is there a limit on how many virtual alarms can be created?

 4. How many virtual alarms does the imix boot sequence create?

-### **Extra credit**: Write a virtualization capsule for 9dof (∞)
+### **Extra credit**: Write a virtualization capsule for humidity sensor (∞)

-Remember how you had to remove the userspace facing `ninedof` driver from imix
-in order to use the accelerometer in your capsule?
-That was a bummer...

-If you have extra time, try writing a virtualization capsule for the `NineDof`
+If you have extra time, try writing a virtualization capsule for the `Humidity`
 HIL that will allow multiple clients to use it.
 This is a fairly open ended
 task, but you might find inspiration in the `virtua_alarm` and `virtual_i2c`
 capsules.